philiplb/Valdi/docs/api/Validator/ValidatorInterface.rst

         :type $parameters: array
         :param $parameters: the other parameters the validator might need
         :returns: boolean true if the value is valid, false else

+    .. php:method:: getInvalidDetails()

+        Gets the details if the validation failed.

+        :returns: mixed the details